![]() |

 Downtown Nakhon Sri Thammarat, South Thailand |

-What an awesome city and relatively easy to get around once you figure it out and very inexpensive.
-This is not your normal tourist town, but a place steeped in history.
+What an amazing city!
+It's relatively easy to navigate once you get the hang of it, and it's very affordable.
+This is not your typical tourist destination, but rather a place rich in history.

 ![]() |